labsyspharm/mcmicro-scanpy/README.md

                         The directory to which output files will be saved -m MARKERS, --markers MARKERS
-                        A text file with a marker on each line to specify which markers to use for clustering -v, --verbose         Flag to print out progress of script -k NEIGHBORS, --neighbors NEIGHBORS
+                        A text file with a marker on each line to specify which markers to use for clustering -k NEIGHBORS, --neighbors NEIGHBORS
                         the number of nearest neighbors to use when clustering.
-The default is 30.
+The default is 20.
   -c, --method          Include a column with the method name in the output files.
 ```